bfterrizzi/SeeCraft/README.md

 SeeCraft is an image classification algorithm that detects the presence of ships in satellite imagery.
 This repository contains a folder of test images which you may use, but feel free to use images of your own.

-You can access the Seecraft application here: https://share.streamlit.io/bfterrizzi/seecraft/main.
+You can access the SeeCraft application here: https://share.streamlit.io/bfterrizzi/seecraft/main.

 Have fun testing different images and let me know if you get some surprising results!